top of page

 How long does the average Celiac Plexus Block Last?

-The average CPB lasts anywhere from a few weeks to several months.
-This depends on what types of medications are used and how a patient metabolizes the medication.
+The average CPB lasts from a few weeks to several months, depending on the medications used and the patient's metabolism.

 Can I have no response or a negative response to the Celiac Plexus Block and still have MALS?

-Yes, just like any other medication out there there are times when a CPB does not work for a MALS patient.
+Yes, just like any other medication, there are times when a CPB does not work for a MALS patient.
 This can be due to a variety of factors.
+It is often more related to how the patient metabolizes nerve medication.
+Celiac Plexus Blocks are reported to be 70 - 85% effective for general GI Pain.

 Are there other options for Nerve Blocks?